yanncalec/dpmhm/docs/index.md

 ## Tutorials
-We provide a lot of tutorials and examples of usage to improve the users' experience with the package.
-Most of tutorials come in form of Jupyter notebooks and can be modified by users for their own purpose.
+Tutorials and examples of usage are provided.
+Most of them come in form of Jupyter notebooks and can be modified by users for their own purpose.
 See the Tutorial section for more details.

 ## Reference
 Documentation on the API can be found in the Reference section.